tlhunter/whisper/README.md

 ## Debugging
 This chrome extension makes debugging a bit easier (so you don't have to walk around with a laptop):
 [Manual Geolocation](https://chrome.google.com/webstore/detail/manual-geolocation/mfodligkojepnddfhkbkodbamcagfhlo)

+> TODO: This plugin no longer exists!
+How will we ever test Whisper!

 ## License
 BSD